 The afterburn effect is the metabolic disturbance that burns calories even after your workout is over.

 And in this case, science has your back.
-A University of Southern Maine study looked at the total calorie burn of low-intensity exercise vs. high-intensity exercise, and found that the difference in calorie burn was substantial.
+A study by Dr. Christopher Scott at the University of Southern Maine looked at the total calorie burn of low-intensity exercise vs. high-intensity exercise and found that the difference in calorie burn was substantial.
 The low-intensity group that cycled at a steady rate burned 29 calories in 3.5 minutes, while a group running 15-second sprints only burned four calories.

 But when it came to the afterburn, the cycling group only burned an additional 39 calories, while the runners burned 65.
 The cycling group worked out almost five times longer than the sprinters, and the sprinters burned 95 percent of their calories after the workout was complete.